matrix-org/purple-matrix/README.md

 The following are not yet supported:
  * Creating new rooms (and one-to-one chats)
- * Joining existing rooms by alias instead of room_id
  * Presence indication
  * Typing indication
  * Videos/rich text in messages